English Language Learners (ELL)

 - Be more complex syntactically.
 Be more dependent on "text" than on "context" for interpretation.

 - Be more cognitively demanding than everyday English.
 Use distinctively grammatical constructions and devices, vocabulary, rhetorical conventions and disclosure markers, but not always.

 - Be learned in school - - but not without instructional attention.

-Students' learn academic English through specific ESL instruction and in regular classrooms using appropriately modified materials.
+Students' learn academic English through specific EL instruction and in regular classrooms using appropriately modified materials.

 - Some are recent immigrants seeking refuge from political repression or persecution, searching for greater economic opportunities, or reuniting with family members currently living in the United States.

 - Some are from migrant families seeking seasonal employment.

 - Some are from families studying or working in the United States for a designated time.

 - Some students have been recently adopted into American families.